Toyota's safety technology guardian to be available in the 2020s

-LAS VEGAS (Reuters) - Toyota Motor Corp’s safety technology “Guardian” will be available “in the 2020s”, a top executive of the Japanese carmaker’s research and development unit said.
+LAS VEGAS, Jan 7 (Reuters) - Toyota Motor Corp’s safety technology “Guardian” will be available “in the 2020s”, a top executive of the Japanese carmaker’s research and development unit said.

 The technology will be offered to other automakers, Gill Pratt, chief executive officer of the Toyota Research Institute, said on Monday.